About Us

 PCS President Ray Carlson, PCS Treasurer Edi Taylor-Richards and AWEE Director Mary Bauer.

-interested in learning more about using PC-based computers.
-As one facet of
+The Prescott Computer Society is an educational organization for individuals interested in learning more about using PC-based computers.
+As one facet

-its operation, PCS occasionally provides financial support for people
+of its operation, PCS occasionally provides financial support for people interested in moving into computer-based employment, particularly those with

 limited financial resources.

-To further this latter goal, the Board of Directors has decided to give a
+To further this latter goal, the Board of Directors has given a $500 grant to the Arizona Women's Education and Employment (AWEE) program, a non-profit

-County.
-The grant is intended to assist with upgrading computer and
+program located in Yavapai County.
+The grant is intended to assist with upgrading computer and software resources AWEE uses to help individuals improve

-opportunities.
-The Board selected AWEE because of its excellent reputation
+their employment opportunities.
+The Board selected AWEE because of its excellent reputation for providing training and educational assistance to those in

-employment or career advancement.
+need of employment or career advancement.

 Community Involvement